AndyFilter/DialogueMaker/README.md

 # How to use
 I think I'm gonna do some more explaining in the program itself for now even though it's pretty self explanatory.
 All You do is **create a project**, go to the *Create Tab* **create some dialogues** and **test them** in the *Test Tab*.
 When You think You are done save the dialogues, go back to the *Project Tab*, select the desired export path and press ***Export***.

 Now that You have a *.Json* file all You need to do is import it into Your game and code Your *Dialogue System* for it.
-I'll add example for **Godot** and maybe some other game engines.
+I'll add examples of the Dialogue System for **Godot** and maybe some other game engines.

 # To Do

- - [ ] Better user interface (Darkmode etc.)
+ - ~~Better user interface (Darkmode etc.)~~
- - [x] User response dialogue
+ - ~~User response dialogue~~
- - [x] Option to rename the project
+ - ~~Option to rename the project~~
- - [ ] Auto-Save function
+ - Auto-Save function
- - [ ] Add a search function (For NPC and Dialogue)
+ - Search function (For NPC and Dialogue)
- - [ ] Add Json object instructions to [README.md](https://github.com/AndyFilter/DialogueMaker/blob/main/README.md)
+ - Json object instructions to [README.md](https://github.com/AndyFilter/DialogueMaker/blob/main/README.md)
- - [ ] Add customization and user settings
+ - Customization and user settings

 # Pull requests
 Feel free to do pull requests, and edit the code hoverer You like.
 The software is distributed under a **MIT license**.